saxanws/corinth-code-challenge/README.md

 - **Back-End**: ExpressJs, TypeScript, Hosted on Elastic beanstalk (AWS). <br />
 *Backend repository code*: https://github.com/saxanws/star-wars-backend/tree/master
 <br /> Backend live: http://starwarsbackend-env.eba-7fbrbps9.us-east-2.elasticbeanstalk.com/starwars/people
-<br /> *No need to downlad and run the backend for the front-end to work 😉*
+<br /> *No need to downlad and run the backend for the front-end to work.
+It is hosted on AWS 😉*

 ## Screens
 #### Home Page